Introduction to the Guide to Graduate Policy

 Faculty Advisers for Graduate Student Instructor (GSI) Affairs

 The Faculty Adviser for GSI Affairs functions as a liaison among the Graduate Division, program faculty, and GSIs; provides information concerning policies relating to GSIs to faculty and GSIs in the program; and raises issues on their behalf with the administration.
-Like the Graduate Advisors, they are nominated by the program and appointed by the Graduate Dean, and must be tenured Academic Senate faculty unless the Dean approves an exception.
+Like the Graduate Advisors, they are nominated by the program and appointed by the Dean of the Graduate Division, and must be tenured Academic Senate faculty unless the Dean approves an exception.

 Faculty Advisers for GSI Affairs are expected to be thoroughly familiar with the Graduate Council’s policies on GSI mentoring.
 The staff of the GSI Teaching and Resource Center supports the Faculty Advisors for GSI Affairs through its programs.